 The interest paid on a qualified education loan will be deductible from taxpayer income.
 The maximum allowance is \$2,500 per year.
 Both students and parents are eligible.
-The interest is deducted only during the first five years of repayment on the loan.
 This will not be a credit to reduce tax, but a "deduction" from gross income.
-The deduction is available even if the taxpayer does not itemize deductions on Schedule A. For more information on Tax Guidelines contact
+The deduction is available even if the taxpayer does not itemize deductions on Schedule A.